 Simultaneous Nitrification and Denitrification

-One interesting thing about MABR is that it allows multiple processes to occur simultaneously in the same tank.
-According to the Connecticut Water Pollution Abatement Association:
+One interesting thing about MABR is that the membrane configuration allows multiple processes to occur simultaneously in the same tank, something that used to require multiple chambers.

 Nitrification is the conversion of ammonia (NH3) to nitrate (NO3). […] This is a two-step process that is done with oxygen and two types of bacteria, Nitrosomonas and Nitrobacter, known collectively as the nitrifiers. […] Denitrification is the conversion of nitrate (NO3) to nitrogen gas (N2) […] Heterotrophic bacteria utilize the nitrate (NO3) as an oxygen source under anoxic conditions to break down organic substances.

-These nitrifying bacteria thrive in the biofilm as the membrane continuously delivers oxygen to them at the molecular level without creating bubbles.
-But how does the membrane do that?
-Fluence’s self-respiring membrane is made of a polymer that isn’t perforated.
-Instead, its structure is air-permeable at the molecular scale.
-This membrane is shaped into a spirally wound envelope, with air flowing within it.
-This envelope is immersed in a wastewater tank (the reactor).
+These nitrifying bacteria thrive as a biofilm on the membrane as it continuously delivers oxygen to them at the molecular level without bubbles.
 As air flows through the membrane walls and into the wastewater, aerobic bacteria cling to it, form a nitrifying biofilm, and thrive, converting dissolved ammonia into nitrate.